What is Phishing?

 Phishing emails arrive in inboxes across the country every day, and spam filters do not always catch them.
 Luckily, you don't have to panic.
-This blog details both real-life examples of malicious emails and tactics you can use to identify them and not fall victim to these sneaky jerks.
+This blog details both real-life examples of malicious emails and tactics you can use to identify them so you do not fall victim.

+Stop.
+Look closer.
 The sender's email address looks strange.
-It shows @email.nonreplymsdomain.com, and that doesn't look like a Microsoft domain; this is an excellent example of a phishing email.
+It shows @email.nonreplymsdomain.com, and that doesn't look like a Microsoft domain.
+This is an excellent example of a phishing email.
 Clicking the link in that email will compromise the user’s credentials.

 One of our employees received this email.
 It appears to be from someone who states that his Bank of America account would be limited over 24 (hours) if he did not confirm the account by logging into his account through the email.

 The email above is an example of using a threat to coax the recipient into clicking a link and entering their credentials.